GASAG

 Gas savings target of the Federal Council

-The Federal Council is once again setting a voluntary gas savings target of 15 per cent for the upcoming winter half-year (October 2023 to March 2024).
+The Federal Council is once again setting a voluntary gas savings target of 15 per cent for the upcoming winter half-year (October to March).

 Russian gas in Switzerland

 The Swiss gas industry has no direct contracts with Russia.
 Procurement takes place directly and primarily on the markets in Germany, the Netherlands, France and Italy.
 The Swiss gas industry has no influence on the supply mix of the respective upstream suppliers.
+Gas accounts for 15 per cent of total energy consumption in Switzerland.

 LNG - the alternative to Russian natural gas